drzh/atmospheric_optics/README.md

 Predict atmospheric optical phenomena such as halos, sundogs, circumzenithal arcs, and rainbows from live weather inputs.

-The project supports two weather modes:

-- `forecast`: NOAA GFS forecast data
-- `observed`: GOES cloud-layer products plus nearby METAR observations, with GFS fallback if satellite data is unavailable
+The current implementation combines:

+- weather ingestion from forecast and observed sources
+- solar position calculation
+- normalized feature engineering
+- smooth quantitative probability models
+- CLI and HTTP API entry points

-Predictions are returned as smooth probabilities between `0.000` and `1.000`, rounded to 3 decimal places, with source attribution and source timestamps.
+Predictions are returned as probabilities between `0.000` and `1.000`, rounded to 3 decimal places, with source attribution and source timestamps in UTC.

-## What It Predicts
+## Supported Phenomena

 - `halo`
 - `parhelia`
 - `cza`
 - `rainbow`

+## Weather Modes

+- `forecast`
+  Uses NOAA GFS forecast data.
+- `observed`
+  Uses GOES cloud-layer products plus nearby METAR observations.
+  If GOES is unavailable, the pipeline falls back to GFS for the missing upper-air and high-cloud inputs.

 ## Project Layout